cloudstateio/springboot-support/README.md

         return new Descriptors.FileDescriptor[]{com.example.shoppingcart.persistence.Domain.getDescriptor()};
     }
 ```
+These registration notes can be used for any type of Cloudstate function.

-Write your main class in the Spring boot style.
+Then write your main class in the Spring boot style.
 Uses the @EnableCloudstate annotation to tell Spring what to do.
 ```java
 import io.cloudstate.springboot.starter.autoconfigure.EnableCloudstate;